Iran Nuclear Agreement: War Averted?

-Given the unfolding mayhem that is currently devouring the Middle East, yesterday’s framework agreement over Iran’s nuclear program is a positive development that should be cautiously celebrated.
+Given the unfolding mayhem in the Middle East, yesterday’s framework agreement over Iran’s nuclear program is a positive development that should be cautiously celebrated.
 Ordinary Iranians have special reason to celebrate, because they are the ones, as always, who have borne the brunt of sanctions that should never have been imposed in the first place, to the point when Iran is not even able to repair its fleet of passenger planes.

-I always suspected that the ‘don’t let Iran get the bomb’ alarm – and the sanctions that accompanied it – had the same purpose as the previous manufactured panic about Iraq’s WMD ie. to make the Iranians an offer they had to refuse in order to justify military action and regime change.
+I always suspected that the ‘don’t let Iran get the bomb’ alarmists – and the sanctions that accompanied their warnings – had the same purpose as the previous manufactured panic about Iraq’s WMD ie. to make the Iranians an offer they had to refuse in order to justify military action and regime change.

 The Bush/Cheney clique may well have wanted that, but the US failure to achieve its aims in post-Saddam Iraq has made their successors more cautious about getting into wars without clear goals or endpoints, and that is one reason why Obama has pursued diplomacy.

-Netanyahu insisted that the deal would ‘legitimise Iran’s nuclear programme, bolster Iran’s economy and increase Iran’s aggression and terror throughout the Middle East and beyond.
-It would increase the risks of nuclear proliferation in the region and the risks of a horrific war.’
+Netanyahu insisted that the deal would ‘legitimise Iran’s nuclear programme, bolster Iran’s economy, reward Iranian aggression and terror throughout the Middle East and beyond, and ‘ increase the risks of nuclear proliferation in the region and the risks of a horrific war.’

 Lies once again.
 The man just can’t help himself.